 - Improves important brain functions such as memory, mood (lethargy, irritability, depression), concentration at work, and good quality sleep.

 Amazing Benefits of Magnesium for Men

 Magnesium is important for many biological processes in the body of men with some special benefits, as it supports the functions of male sex hormone, energy requirements, and the heart.

 - Testosterone – It is a male sex hormone that plays an important role in the production of sperms and for sex drive.
 Normally testosterone levels decline from the beginning of around 30 years causing men to experience low libido, decrease in sperm count, and weight gain.
 Low levels of Magnesium in the body are found to be associated with low testosterone levels.
 Hence increase in Magnesium level can increase testosterone level for good health benefits and be found to have a better effect in those men who exercise regularly.

 - Energy Levels – Low levels of energy in men can be caused by various reasons like poor sleep, stress, mood disturbances, lack of physical activity, and low levels of testosterone.
 Magnesium can improve energy levels and decrease tiredness and fatigue.
 By improving the quality of sleep and the diet, food can be converted to energy, which helps both the brain and the muscles to relax and be healthy.

 - Heart – As men are more prone to develop heart disease, Magnesium is necessary to maintain a healthy heart.
 Magnesium helps to lower blood pressure, prevent abnormal heartbeat and reduce clotting in the blood vessels, and reducing risk for cardiovascular diseases.

-Benefits of Magnesium in Women
+Health Benefits of Magnesium for Women

 Magnesium is important for many biological processes and many bodily functions in all persons but helps for some extra functions in a woman.
 Magnesium is required in all stages of life in a woman from puberty to menopause.